Dr.MycoTek

 What is the difference between gills, pores, and teeth on a mushroom?

 Gills are thin, blade-like plates radiating outward from the stem on the underside of the cap — like the pages of a book fanned out.
 Pores are tiny round holes on a spongy surface — they look like a fine mesh or sponge when viewed closely.
 Teeth (spines) are downward-pointing needle-like or spike-like structures hanging from the underside.
 Each type is characteristic of different fungal groups: gills are found on Agaricus, Amanita, Russula, and most familiar mushroom genera; pores are found on boletes and bracket fungi; teeth are found on hedgehog mushrooms and lion's mane.
-Identifying which type your mushroom has is the single most important first step in identification.
+Identifying which type your mushroom has is the single most important first step.

 Are pore mushrooms safer than gilled mushrooms?